 What We Do

 When litigation is advisable or necessary, we draw upon our trial experience to choose the appropriate court, develop the case through formal and informal discovery, and aggressively advocate the taxpayer’s position before the judge or jury.
-Our tax litigators have extensive experience in the federal district court for the District of Minnesota, the United States Tax Court, the Minnesota Tax Court, the Minnesota District Courts, the Eighth Circuit Court of Appeals, the Minnesota Supreme Court, and the Minnesota Court of Appeals.
+Our tax litigators have extensive experience in federal district courts, the United States Tax Court, the Minnesota Tax Court, the Wisconsin Tax Appeals Commission, State District Courts, the Eighth Circuit Court of Appeals, the Minnesota Supreme Court, the North Dakota Supreme Court, and the Minnesota Court of Appeals.
 We know tax law, but more importantly, we have the experienced advocate’s ability to develop and present the most persuasive arguments and themes.

 Throughout our representation, we strive to obtain fair and thoughtful review of the dispute to achieve the best possible result for our client at the earliest opportunity.